Missions AbroadMissionary Sponsorship and St. Paul Church

 St. Paul Lutheran Church is proud to support the work of Dr. Steven Friberg, his wife Bethany and their children, Nyika, Zaka, and Shalai.
 Steven, a pediatrician, and Bethany Friberg have been serving in Tanzania since 1993.
 In 1999, they began developing medical dispensaries in the rural area outside of Arusha.
 There are now a dozen clinics serving the Maasai people.
 Bethany provides hospitality for frequent visitors and volunteers, and works with Maasai women in income-generating projects, mostly involving beadwork.

-If you are interested in serving on the Missionary Sponsorship Committee, please contact Pastor Swanson.
+If you are interested in serving on the Missionary Sponsorship Committee, please contact the Pastor.

 A message from the Fribergs